ZoneMinder/zmeventnotification/hook_example/README.md

 ### What
 This is just an example of how you can use the new `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
-This implements a hook script that detects for persons in an image that raised an alarm before sending out a notification.
+This implements a hook script that detects objects using Machine Learning for events.
+If it matches the objects you are interested in, it will send a notification.

 There are two sample detection scripts.
 You can switch between them by changing the value of `DETECTION_SCRIPT` in `detect_wrapper.sh`